AndrewGreeneCyber/ChenMed-Scorecard/README.md

 # 🧩 QA Form Structure and Design Improvements Proposal

 ## 1. Attribute and Driver Framework
-My form converts each attribute question into a written statement.
+My form converts each attribute question into a one or two word attribute.
 Under each attribute, I list the related questions as **drivers** (or **behaviors**, if preferred).

 This approach makes the form easier to use, simplifies reporting, and allows feedback to be more precise.
-In the future, if any updates are needed, we can retain the main attribute and simply revise or replace the drivers — ensuring long-term scalability and consistency.
+In the future, if any updates are needed, we can retain the main attribute and simply revise or replace the drivers, ensuring long-term scalability and consistency.

 ---